-Mechanical Injuries: Abrasions, Bruises, Lacerations, Incised and Stab Wounds
+Mechanical Injuries: Abrasions, Bruises, Incised and Stab Wounds

 How Indian forensic surgeons classify mechanical injuries, age bruises by colour, separate incised from lacerated wounds, and distinguish suicidal from homicidal patterns.

-Mechanical injuries are the bread and butter of every Indian medico-legal autopsy.
-Road traffic fatalities, assault cases, custodial deaths, dowry-related deaths, suicide attempts that turned into homicide investigations, homicide attempts that turned into suicide claims: each of these turns on the surgeon's ability to read an injury accurately on the body and write it down so the trial court can read it three years later.
-The science is unglamorous.
-The reporting discipline is what separates the autopsy that holds at trial from the one that the defence pulls apart in cross-examination.
+Mechanical injuries dominate the Indian medico-legal autopsy: road traffic fatalities, assault cases, custodial deaths, dowry-related deaths, suicide and homicide claims that contradict each other.
+Each case turns on the surgeon's ability to read an injury accurately and record it so a trial court can follow the reasoning three years later.
+The reporting discipline is what separates an autopsy that holds at trial from one the defence dismantles in cross-examination.

 A working definition: a mechanical injury is any damage to the body caused by transfer of mechanical energy, whether from a blunt object, a sharp object, a projectile, or a combination.
 This topic covers the first two categories: blunt force (abrasion, bruise, laceration) and sharp force (incised, stab, chop).
 Firearm injuries, thermal injuries and chemical injuries are mechanically related but have their own topics.
 The candidate who can describe an injury using the six-element structure (type, site, size, shape, edges, age, direction) is doing 80% of the medico-legal work; the remaining 20% is reading what the description implies.

-Indian forensic medicine uses a classification that has been stable in Modi's, Reddy's, and Parikh's textbooks for decades, and which the FACT syllabus follows.
+Indian forensic medicine uses a classification that has been stable in Modi's, Reddy's, and Parikh's textbooks for decades.
 The five categories are blunt force, sharp force, firearm, thermal and chemical.
 Within blunt force you get abrasion, contusion and laceration.
 Within sharp force you get incised, stab and chop wounds.
 The categories are not airtight; a stick studded with nails produces both blunt and sharp injuries on the same blow, and a half-blunt half-sharp instrument like a kukri produces a wound with characteristics of both incision and laceration.
 The classification is a starting point, not a destination.

 | Class | Mechanism | Examples in India | Skin breach | Diagnostic signature |